harvard-lil/website-static/app/_posts/2019-03-27-some-thoughts-on-digital-preservation.md

 Mitigating these problems is a near-constant process of monitoring, planning, and upgrading, at all levels of the stack.
-Even if we were never to write another line of Perma code, we'dd need to update [Django](https://www.djangoproject.com/) and all the other [Python](https://www.python.org/) packages it depends on (and a Perma with no new code would become less and less able to capture pages on
+Even if we were never to write another line of Perma code, we'd need to update [Django](https://www.djangoproject.com/) and all the other [Python](https://www.python.org/) packages it depends on (and a Perma with no new code would become less and less able to capture pages on